justdem4n/justdem4n/README.md

 ### **before you interact**:

-avoid trauma dumping, discussing about sensitive topics and/or making edgy jokes around me especially if i dont know you.
+avoid drama and/or trauma dumping, discussing about sensitive topics and/or making edgy jokes around me especially if i dont know you.

 do not copy, reference or take inspiration from my skins (*this includes my coloring, shading and/or style*).